KMNitesh/rtg-networks/Graph Theory/Motivation.md

 <h1>Motivation for Spectral Methods</h1>
 One natural problem that can arise while investigating a graph $G$ could be to find a partition $\{V_1,\ldots,V_k\}$ of $G$ such that the connectivity, or similarity, of vertices in each group $V_i$ is high and the level of connectivity between groups $V_i$ and $V_j$ is low.
 This can be thought of as a problem of sorting vertices from $V$ into different clusters, or communities, of similarity.
 Solving this type of problem using only the graph object itself can prove computationally difficult or inefficient.
-However, we can overcome this problem by using an object called the <b>Laplacian</b> (See Laplacian.md for more).
+However, we can overcome this problem by using an object called the <b>Laplacian</b>.

 For any graph $G$, one can define a matrix, the <b>combinatorial Laplacian</b>, which can be written as
 $$L = D - W$$